solomon12354/SuperPowerShell/README.md

 # SuperPowerShell
-This is a SuperShell, you can use this to do a lot of things
+This is a SuperPowerShell, you can use this to do a lot of things

 # MyDriver + Controller (Kernel Privilege Escalation Demo)